 Step 4: Mark the Other Post Locations

 Measure and mark the location of the other posts with spray paint.
 The posts should be set 8 feet apart.
-If the space available does not conform to the dimensions of the components of the fence, which are 8-foot panel sections plus 3 1/2 inches for each post, adjust the location of the posts.
+If the available space does not conform to the dimensions of the components of the fence, which are 8-foot panel sections plus 3 1/2 inches for each post, adjust the location of the posts.
 You can make the span between posts shorter but not larger.
 If you do adjust the spacing, do the same for the length of the rails, face boards and cap boards that are installed later.

 Step 5: Install the Other Posts